Blog

 - Include frontmatter with title, description, date, category, tags

-the key thing here is $ARGUMENTS. this is how you pass input to a skill. whatever comes after /blog gets injected there
+The key thing here is $ARGUMENTS.
+This is how you pass input to a skill.
+Whatever comes after /blog gets injected there

-the blog skill calls another skill: /rewrite. this converts my drafts into my writing style
+The blog skill calls another skill: /rewrite.
+This converts my drafts into my writing style

 # Rewrite Skill